kserve/website/docs/modelserving/v1beta1/lightgbm/README.md

-# Deploy Lightgbm model with InferenceService
+# Deploy LightGBM model with InferenceService

-## Creating your own model and testing the LightGBM server
+## Train a LightGBM model

-To test the LightGBM Server, first we need to generate a simple LightGBM model using Python.
+To test the LightGBM Server, first you need to train a simple LightGBM model with following python code.

 ```python
 import lightgbm as lgb